-Proxies solicited will be voted for the following proposed nominees (or for substitute nominees in the event of contingencies not known at present) who will, subject to the by-laws of the Company and applicable corporate law, hold office until the next annual meeting or until his successor is duly elected or appointed, unless his or her office is vacated in accordance with the by-laws.
+Proxies solicited will be voted for the following proposed nominees (or for substitute nominees in the event of contingencies not known at present) who will, subject to the by-laws of the Company and applicable corporate law, hold office until the next Annual General and Special Meeting of Shareholders or until their successor is duly elected or appointed, unless their office is vacated in accordance with the by-laws.
 The nominees for election as directors of the Company are:

+Douglas S. Alexander Wayne R. Danter John C. Drake

+Bruno Maruzzo David Sanderson Alison Silva

+John Yoo

-Douglas S. Alexander Wayne R. Danter John C. Drake Bruno Maruzzo David Sanderson named above will, for any reason, become unable or unwilling to serve as a director.
+All of the persons named above are currently members of the Board except John Yoo.
+The term of office of each of the current directors will expire at the close of the Meeting, or any adjournment thereof.
+Management of the Company does not contemplate that any of the persons named above will, for any reason, become unable or unwilling to serve as a director.
 However, if that should occur prior to the election, the nominee designated in the accompanying form of proxy reserves the right to vote for the election of such other person as such nominee in their discretion determines.